noambavli/Hyper-Discord-Bot/README.md

 This approach allows for minor typos while maintaining clarity, though it may not cover every possibility—it's a step toward improvement nonetheless.

-*you can cancel db functionality changing the env var "IS_USING_MONGO_DB" to anything else but 'using mongo db'
+*you can cancel db functionality changing the env var "IS_USING_MONGO_DB" to anything else but 'using mongo db' *I use Lunes Hosting and highly recommend it.

 todo:
     more testing